hycst/CST8917-Assignment1-HY/readme.md

 Therefore, Durable Functions overcomes the timeout limits for workflow coordination, but does not over for each indidual unit of actual work.

 Therefore, Durable Functions fixed application-level workflow state, but it does not completely fixed the paper’s  concern, which is about efficient in-memory state.

+#####  Communication Between Functions

+In Durable Functions, orchestrator functions communicate with each other via Functions runtime, for the information of functions activities.

+The orchestrator is responsible for schedules activity calls, holds for results, and records the results in orchestration logs.

+This architecture makes communication more efficiently, more reliable.

+From the developer’s point of view, calling an activity is similar as calling a function.

+This improves the basic FaaS problem where developers must build their own workflow state management.

+However, it only fixed part of the criticism from Hellerstein et al. (2019).
+Durable Functions still uses storage in backend, and runtime-managed messages to keep works coordinately.
+It still not direct, low-latency, point-to-point networking among functions.